f-droid/fdroid-website/_posts/2023-06-16-progessive-web-client.md

 repositories](https://gitlab.com/uniqx/fdroid-webdash).
 It's built with [Flutter](https://flutter.dev/), which is really great for working in rapid development cycles.
 It also allows us to make it look and feel like a modern Android app.
-As a trade-off the web-app is pretty big in size (~ 10 MByte).
+As a trade-off the web-app is pretty big in size (~ 10 MB).
 So depending on your internet connection speed loading it for the first time might take a while.
-Flutter is also notoriously trying to connect to Google servers, and we couldn't figure out how to make the app GDPR compliant just yet.
+Flutter is also notorious for trying to connect to Google servers, and we couldn't figure out how to make the app GDPR compliant just yet.